Skip to main content

 The Greek people go everywhere with their kids and most of the restaurants are family-friendly, according to De Stefano, so feel free to bring the whole family along.
 To tide little ones over between meals, pack snacks, as Greek businesses often close in the afternoon after lunch, and then reopen at night for dinner, which is typically around 10 or 11 p.m.

-To get around Athens, consider a tram, which can pick up outside and below the Acropolis Museum or Syntagma Square.
+To get around Athens with efficiency, consider a tram, which can pick up outside and below the Acropolis Museum or Syntagma Square.
 The open-air ground tram will provide commentary about the city’s history and highlights.
 Other popular things to do in Athens with kids include the Stavros Niarchos Foundation Cultural Center (Syggrou Avenue 364, 17674 Kallithea), which offers children’s events and play areas with water jets and playground equipment made of sustainable materials, and the Attica Zoological Park in the nearby suburb of Spata.

 Start Your Next Athens Vacation with AAA